 \subsection{Ablation Study}

-We further conduct three ablation studies to explore model robustness to smaller batch sizes on graph-level data and to training with sub-graphs on large-scale node-level datasets.
+We further conduct three ablation studies to explore model robustness to smaller batch sizes on graph-level data and to the training with sub-graphs on large-scale node-level datasets.
 An additional ablation study on the effect of optimizing different objectives is provided in Appendix~\ref{sec:ablat}.

-\paragraph{Robustness to Batch Sizes.} Different from contrastive learning methods, \textit{LaGraph} does not requires negative samples to perform noise contrast or pair-wise discrimination.
+\paragraph{Robustness to Batch Sizes.} Different from contrastive learning methods, \textit{LaGraph} does not require negative samples to perform noise contrast or pair-wise discrimination.
 Therefore, an advantage of \textit{LaGraph} is that the performance is robust to the batch size as it does not depend on large batch sizes with sufficient negative samples.
-To verify the statement, we perform ablation study on how model performance changes when decreasing the batch size from 128 to 8 for graph-level datasets.
-We include corresponding results of GraphCL who uses InfoNCE for references and show the comparisons in Figure~\ref{fig:batchsize}.
+To verify the statement, we perform an ablation study on how model performance changes when decreasing the batch size from 128 to 8 for graph-level datasets.
+We include corresponding results of GraphCL which uses InfoNCE for references and show the comparisons in Figure~\ref{fig:batchsize}.
 The results indicate while contrastive methods based on InfoNCE suffer from significant performance loss with a small batch size, \textit{LaGraph} are more robust to the batch size.

-\paragraph{Training on Sub-Graphs for Large-Scale Datasets.} Training graph encoders on all nodes for some large-scale graphs can be heavily expensive in computation.
-We hence conduct ablation study on how training graph encoders on a portion of sampled nodes instead of entire graph affect the effectiveness of training.
+\paragraph{Training on Sub-graphs for Large-scale Datasets.} Training graph encoders on all nodes for some large-scale graphs can be heavily expensive in computation.
+We hence conduct an ablation study on how training graph encoders on a portion of sampled nodes instead of the entire graph affects the effectiveness of training.
 Results in Table~\ref{tab:subgraphs} suggest that the model performance remains stable when decreasing the number of nodes until the number becomes extremely small.
-The collapse is due to the very sparse connectivity and \textit{LaGraph} fails to reconstruct a node from its neighbor nodes as there is no neighbors at all.
-In contrast, though GraphCL does not collapse at extremely small subsets, it suffer more from performance loss above 1,000 nodes and consumes significantly more GPU memory.
+The collapse is due to the very sparse connectivity and \textit{LaGraph} fails to reconstruct a node from its neighbor nodes as there are no neighbors at all.
+In contrast, though GraphCL does not collapse at extremely small subsets, it suffers more from performance loss above 1,000 nodes and consumes significantly more GPU memory.